How to apply (Faculty)

 Selection

-Faculty with a special selection process for international applicants
+Special selection process for international applicants at the Faculty of Engineering

 Kyoto iUP is a 4.5-year program, comprised of a six-month preparatory course, followed by four years of undergraduate studies.
 Japanese language proficiency is not required at the outset.
 Students will study for degrees in their chosen fields while developing a deep understanding of the Japanese language, culture, and customs.